Religion in Pakistan: Sikhism

+In recent years, their numbers have increased with many Sikhs migrating from neighboring Afghanistan who have joined their co-religionists in Pakistan.

 Other religions

 Baháʼí

-The Baháʼí Faith in Pakistan begins previous to its independence when it was still under British colonial rule.
+The Baháʼí Faith in Pakistan was present when it was still under British colonial rule.
 The roots of the religion in the region go back to the first days of the Bábí religion in 1844, with Shaykh Sa'id Hindi who was from Multan.
 During Bahá'u'lláh's lifetime, as founder of the religion, he encouraged some of his followers to move to the area that is present day Pakistan.

 The Baháʼís in Pakistan have the right to hold public meetings, establish academic centers, teach their faith, and elect their administrative councils.
 Bahá'í sources claim their population to be around 30,000.
 Shoba Das of Minority Rights Group International reported around 200 Baháʼís in Islamabad and between 2,000 and 3,000 Baháʼís in Pakistan, in 2013.
-One more PhD thesis says that "It is an assumption that the Bahá’ís do not want to declare their exact population, which is supposed to be more or less 3,000 in total."
+One more PhD thesis says that "It is an assumption that the Bahá’ís do not want to declare their exact population, which is supposed to be more or less 3,000 in total".
 Most of these Bahá’ís have their roots in Iran.